ellipsis/ellipsis/docs/hooks.md

 cloning the repo.
 This is the place to install plugin managers, dependencies,...

+If the install hook returns with return code 1, the installation is aborted.

 ##### pkg.link
 The `pkg.link` hook lets you customize which files are linked.
 It is recommended to use the `fs.link_file` function, because it provides backup capability's.